jrbarclay37/TSLA-Forecasting/README.md

 ## Sentiment Analysis

-In this section, we will be analyzing our user comments from Reddit and using NLP techniques to engineer scores to measure investor sentiment towards TSLA.
+In this section, we will be analyzing our user comments from Reddit and using NLP techniques to engineer scores that measure investor sentiment towards TSLA.
 This all takes place in the `sentiment_analysis.ipynb` notebook.

 ## Forecasting